UK Feed-In Tariffs

 - Energy bill savings – you won’t have to import as much electricity from your supplier because a proportion of what you use you will have generated yourself

 The Tariff payments are for all output from the PV installation.
 They are set for each project at the date of commissioning, guaranteed for 20 years, and are increased annually by RPI.

 To qualify for the Feed-in-Tariff your system must be installed by a Microgeneration Certification Scheme (MCS) approved installer and your home must also have an Energy Performance Certificate (EPC).

-For an independent overview of the scheme, please check the Energy Saving Trust page on the Feed-In Tariffs.
+For an independent overview of the scheme, conditions that apply and the latest rates, please check the Energy Saving Trust page on the Feed-In Tariffs.